Northern Beaches Council: Early history

 The traditional Aboriginal inhabitants of the land now known as the Northern Beaches were among the estimated two dozen clans around Sydney Harbour of the Dharug language group.
 These included the Kayamaygal and the Birrabirragal around what is now Manly to the Garigal further north and around Pittwater, peoples of the Eora nation.
-Within a few years of European colonisation, between 60 to 90 percent of the Indigenous peoples around Port Jackson succumbed to the deadly smallpox contagion of 1789.
-Much evidence of their habitation remains especially their rock etchings in Ku-ring-gai Chase National Park which borders northern beaches's north-western side.
+Within a few years of European colonisation, between 60 and 90 percent of the Indigenous peoples around Port Jackson succumbed to the deadly smallpox contagion of 1789.
+Much evidence of their habitation remains, especially their rock etchings in Ku-ring-gai Chase National Park which borders northern beaches' north-western side.

 The northern beaches region was explored early on in the settlement of Sydney, only a few weeks after the arrival of the First Fleet.
 However, it remained a rural area for most of the 19th and early 20th centuries, with only small settlements in the valleys between headlands.
 While it was geographically close to the city centre, to reach the area over land from Sydney via Mona Vale Road was a trip of more than 100 km.